 It can also take a little more work to manage your plan and coverage because you'll have to shop around to find the best-priced medical care and be proactive about filing the paperwork.

-Where are Sidecar plans available?
+Where are Sidecar Health Access Plans available?

-States where Sidecar Health plans are available:
+States where Sidecar Health Access Plans are available:

 Plan options, costs and features